chainguard-dev/edu/content/chainguard/migration-guides/porting-apps-to-chainguard/index.md

 FROM cgr.dev/chainguard/python:latest-dev
 ```

-Before building the image we need to also update "groupadd" syntax to use the "addgroup" format.
-As Chainguard Images don't run as root by default for security reasons, we also need to change to the root user for this command to work.
-Replace the RUN groupadd line with the lines:
+Before building the image we need to also update `groupadd` syntax to use the `addgroup` format.
+As
+Chainguard Images don't run as root by default for security reasons, we also need to change to the
+root user for this command to work.
+Replace the `RUN groupadd` line with the lines:

 ```Dockerfile